the-vtex-files/the-vtex-files.github.io/capacitor.md

-A condenser capsule still functions in high temperatures.                  the woman has no clue how long she spent there stripped from past and future, dwelling in the ever-present and dreams she is still alive and doing honest farmwork only left with the stench of living death. some time ago the man stole her bones and put them inside the capacitor. he had to rip of the flesh of her limbs and macerate, tear her body into chunks to keep a small amount of energy resistors charge and decharge her casket
+A condenser capsule still functions in high temperatures.
+The woman has no clue how long she spent there, stripped from past and future, dwelling in the ever-present and dreams of doing honest farmwork, left with the stench of living death.
+Some time ago the man
+had to rip off the skin of her limbs and tear her body into chunks.
+He stole her bones and put them inside the capacitor to keep a small amount of energy. now, resistors charge and decharge her casket
+Is she alive *or* dead?